Sissel Kyrkjebø: 2002–2008: More international success, My Heart, Nordisk Vinternatt and Into Paradise

 On 1 October 2002, Sissel released her first album in the US, which sold over 100,000 copies in its first three months of release with hardly any advertising or marketing—better than Decca record executives had expected, their initial goal having been 100,000 copies in the first nine months.
 The album, titled Sissel, was largely a re-recording of songs from her Norwegian album, All Good Things with the addition of two songs, "Solitaire" and "Shenandoah".
 In late 2002, one of Sissel's concerts was filmed at the Oslo Spektrum and later broadcast on PBS in the US in March 2003.
 Among her guests was British singer Russell Watson.
 The production was subsequently released as the DVD Sissel in Concert.
-In December 2002, she invited to represent Norway at the Nobel Peace Prize Concert, singing in a duet with Josh Groban.
+In December 2002, she was invited to represent Norway at the Nobel Peace Prize Concert, singing in a duet with Josh Groban.

 In April 2003, Sissel performed in Tokyo, Japan.
 During April and May, she also toured the US, visiting Philadelphia, St. Louis, and New York City.
 A Poulsen rose—a rose bred to thrive in cold Scandinavian winters—was named after Sissel on 10 August in Denmark with the accolade, "She spreads joy among all of us with her wonderful voice".
 During the award ceremony in the garden of Haraldsted Church, Sissel performed "The Rose", "Vatnet, våren, fela", and "Solveig's Song".
 Later that year, she sang with Swedish singer Peter Jöback on the Christmas single "Gå inte forbi" (Don't Pass By) for his new holiday CD and also guested him on his Christmas tour in Sweden.

 Sissel released her second US album, My Heart, in March 2004.
 It was a classical crossover album, including two pop songs written by Richard Marx and one ballad, "Wait A While", written by Jon Lord of Deep Purple.
 My Heart reached No. 3 on the Billboard Classical Album Chart after debuting at No. 7 and spent 31 weeks there.
 In the summer and fall of 2004, Sissel went on tour with The Lord of the Rings Symphony.
 She was a featured soloist for an orchestral performance dedicated to the music from The Lord of the Rings films.

 In May 2005, Sissel performed with the Mormon Tabernacle Choir in Salt Lake City, Utah, on its radio and television broadcast, Music and the Spoken Word, featured on nearly 2,000 stations across the US and around the world.
 She joined the choir to commemorate the centennial of Norwegian independence from Sweden, which was being celebrated that year.
 She sang the ABBA song "Like An Angel Passing Through My Room"; "Vitae Lux" (Light of Life); the traditional Norwegian hymn "Herre gud, ditt dyre navn og ære" (Lord God, Your Precious Name and Glory); and the Norwegian national anthem "Ja, vi elsker dette landet" (Yes, We Love This Country) with the choir.